Non-linear causal bulk viscosity in Unified Dark Matter Cosmologies: Autonomous Evolution Equations and Dynamical System Analysis

 Both quantities are determined by the bulk viscosity pressure through the definition Eq.~(\ref{Phase_Space_variables}).
 Contrary to the unified models based on the Eckar's theory, $w_{\rm eff}$ does not depend only on the bulk viscosity coefficient, but on a combination with the other parameters, i.e, $k$ and $v$, in a non-linear way.
 This relaxes the usual condition $\xi_{0}\sim\mathcal{O}(1)$ required in Eckart’s theory for achieving a bulk-viscosity–driven acceleration, thereby providing a more natural mechanism for driving the current cosmic expansion.
 Similarly, the deceleration parameter can be expressed as

 Having established the dynamical equations for the full causal viscous scenario, we now proceed with a detailed analysis of the asymptotic behavior near the fixed points of the background dynamics.
 The strength of our approach lies in its applicability to arbitrary values of the viscous exponent $s$ and to the generalized Israel–Stewart evolution equation for the bulk viscosity, Eq.~(\ref{IS_modified}).
-While the analysis is carried out for arbitrary $\gamma$, we focus the main discussion on the case $\gamma =1$, to establish connection with unified DM models.
+Although the dynamical systems analysis is carried out for a general barotropic index $\gamma$—a choice that offers greater generality and flexibility for future observational constraints—there are parts of the discussion in which we must set $\gamma = 1$ to properly interpret the cosmological implications within unified dark matter scenarios.